begin-theadventure/lutris-scripts/lutris-scripts/R5Reloaded/EA App/Readme.md

 ## [Tutorial](https://www.reddit.com/r/r5reloaded/comments/wv19jf/r5reloaded_works_on_linux_v2)
 Hello.

-This tutorial is on how to play R5Reloaded on Linux with Lutris+Wine.
+This tutorial is on how to play R5Reloaded on Linux with Lutris + Wine.

 I made a [script](https://github.com/begin-theadventure/lutris-scripts/releases/tag/R5Reloaded) for Lutris, which will set the prefix.